LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/functions/intro.rst

       Hello, World!

-In addition to providing input, we may also be given a value in return when calling a function.
-This is what happened when we have used the type conversion functions, for example.
+This is an example of a function receving _input_.
+Functions may also provide _output_.
+For example, the type conversion functions give back the result on converting a value.

 .. admonition:: Example